Top 5 Discworld Screen Adaptations

-However I can forgive it some of its problems.
-Most of Pratchett’s funniest lines were narrative and don’t really translate into literal action on screen.
-And of all the shows on this list this was the only one to have Terry Pratchett make a cameo, this was after he was diagnosed with premature dementia.
+However, I can forgive it some of its problems.
+Most of Pratchett’s funniest lines were narrative and didn’t really translate into literal action on screen.
+And of all the shows on this list, this was the only one to have Terry Pratchett make a cameo, this was after he was diagnosed with premature dementia.

 Available on Amazon Prime free with commercials.

 “Susan hated Literature.
 She’d much prefer to read a good book.”

 The second animated feature on this list.
 And the first appearance in the books of Susan Death (Dutchess of Sto-Helet), who was one of my favorite characters in the entire series.